spxcem1/networking_stuff/smb_practical/iphone_to_linux/README.md

 	```
    	sudo vim / etc/ samba / smb.config
 	```
-4. Add the following to the end of the config file and save (make sure to replace <user> with your current user’s:
+4. Add the following to the end of the config file and save (make sure to replace <user> with your current user’s)
 	```
  	[sambashare]
 	comment = First Share